srcfl/srcful-gateway/README.md

 More on how to monitor, build and deploy [here](balena.md).

+## Branching strategy
+In general one issue is one branch.
+For smaller issues you can work directly in eg. Dev.

+*main* is stable branch for development.
+Basically this branch should be safe to create working branches from.
+This branch would be "locked" at some point then things are tested and finally merged into a fleet release branch.

+*fleet-x* is deploy branch connected to a particular fleet (x would be the fleet name e.g. beta).
+It is ok to have your own fleet and branch for that particular fleet if you feel the need for it.

 ## Services
-The gateway is composed of several services that are deployed as docker containers.
+The gateway is composed of two services that are deployed as docker containers.
 Only web and bluetooth are deployed to the gateway.
 The other services are for testing and development.

 ### server
 The crypto stuff is partially mocked and does not require the libs to be installed as this does not seem to work well in a windows based container environment (even though the container itself runs linux...).
 This should handle iteself gracefully in the code.